 Below are some basic things you need to know about flood insurance.

-1. Before you make an offer or during your due diligence period, be sure to call an insurance agent to get a quote on flood insurance.
-They will be able to tell you quickly if your home is in the infamous COBRA area and if you are in flood zone X, VE, or AE.
+1. Before you make an offer or during your due diligence period, be sure to call an insurance agent to inquire about flood insurance.
+They will be able to tell you quickly if your home is in the COBRA area and if you are in flood zone X, VE, or AE.
 If you are not in the COBRA area and in a flood zone X, they can give you a quote pretty quickly.
 If you are in a flood zone other than flood zone X, they will need an elevation certificate for a quote.
 You can also request a copy of the current flood policy from the listing agent.
-A couple of good insurance agents to call with questions are Niceville Insurance at 850-729-2131 or Harris Insurance at 850-244-2111.
+A couple of good insurance agents to call with questions are Coastal Insurance at 850-231-0042, Niceville Insurance at 850-729-2131 or Harris Insurance at 850-244-2111.
 Your Realtor can probably give you a good idea but the maps change and can be hard to understand.
 Be sure to call an insurance agent to verify.
 This takes only a minute.
 Be sure to have the property address handy.

-2. THE INFAMOUS COBRA AREA.
+2. THE COBRA AREA.
 Cobra is a designated area that is not covered by the NFIP "National Flood Insurance Program".
-This means if you desire flood insurance you will have to obtain private insurance and the rates are very high.
-In many cases, this can be a deal breaker.
-Many owners in the Cobra Area elect to self insure because the premiums are so high.
+This means if you desire flood insurance, you will have to obtain private insurance and the rates can be high.
+In some cases, this can be a deal breaker.
+Some owners in the Cobra Area elect to self insure due to high premiums.
 You can have a flood Zone X, AE or VE in a cobra zone.
 If the home is in a COBRA area, it will not be eligible for a VA, USDA or FHA loan.
 Find out if the property is in a Cobra Area 1st.
+Some popular Emerald Coast neighborhoods located in the Cobra area are Kelly Plantation, Tuscany and Cypress Dunes.

 Below is the FEMA Definition of COBRA